UPPMAX/LLM-workshop/docs/index.md

 - Day 2 — Performance & Scaling: practical techniques for speeding up and scaling models (quantization, parallelism, efficient inference) on HPC resources.

 - Day 3 — Applications & Evaluation: prompt design, tooling and reasoning workflows, fine‑tuning approaches, and how to evaluate and benchmark model behavior.

+The workshop will be recorded 🎥 and participants will be blurred out.